CSE237SP2021/project-snowii/README.md

 # Snowii
-An app that provides snow conditions at various resorts.
+An app that provides snow conditions at various resorts that are found on https://www.onthesnow.com/.
 Great for last minute planning for a ski trip.
 ## Iteration 1
 Completed user stories:
 - User collects snow conditions data from the internet